-Bayou City Swing carries on the great tradition of these artists’ musical style - a genre which came to be known as “gypsy jazz” or jazz Manouche/continental jazz.
-Like Reinhardt and Grappelli before them; the group adapts standards from the jazz, blues, and American Songbook repertoire to the gypsy jazz idiom.
+Bayou City Swing carries on the great tradition of these artists’ musical style - a genre which came to be known by many names: hot jazz, jazz Manouche, continental jazz, guitar jazz, and many more.
+Like Reinhardt and Grappelli before them; the group adapts standards from the jazz, blues, and American Songbook repertoire to this unique musical idiom.

 This is a very special kind of music which combines infectious swing rhythms and jazz harmonies with acrobatic and passionate solo improvisations.
 There is a reason this genre has persisted for over eighty years: it compels you to move!

-Bayou City Swing seeks to share their love of this music with you, bringing gypsy jazz to Houston, Texas, and beyond.
+Bayou City Swing seeks to share their love of this music with you, bringing hot jazz to Houston, Texas, and beyond.